rk-rishikesh/NFT-BasicMarketPlace/README.md

                     - Buy, Sell and Mint NFT

-                    - Create 3 different SC For ERC20, ERC721 and Marketplace
+                    - Different SC For ERC20, ERC721 and Marketplace

 ## Run on Remix IDE
          STEP I  :      Load the folder : NFT-MarketPlace/Remix IDE/Market Place/  in Remix IDE workspace